nf-core/website/markdown/adding_pipelines.md

 3. Set your repository to be automatically built from a GitHub repository and link it to your workflow
 4. Configure the repo to automatically build whenever you push a new commit to your GitHub repo

+Whilst developing your pipeline on your local fork you will need to create automated builds for two docker images with source set to `master` - one with the `dev` tag and the other with the `latest` tag.
+The former will be required for Travis and the latter will be pulled when executing the pipeline locally.

+> NB: The default name (`nfcore/<PIPELINE_NAME>`) for the Docker image in the pipeline template will need to be replaced i.e. `container` variable in `nextflow.config` and `docker` commands in `.travis.yml`.
+These will need to be changed back to the defaults before you fork the pipeline to `nf-core`.

 ## Work on your pipeline
 Ok, now you're all set with your own personal nf-core pipeline!